ibexa/documentation-developer/docs/cdp/cdp_guide.md

 - Options - allows you to add arguments that have to be passed to the export command.

 This configuration allows you to provide multiple export workflows with parameters.
-It's important, because each type of content/product must have its own parameters on the CDP side, where each has a different Stream ID key and different required values, which are configured per data source.
+It's important, because all the types of content/product must have their own parameters on the CDP side, where each has a different Stream ID key and different required values configured per data source.

 To check all the process of data export, see [data export](https://doc.ibexa.co/en/latest/cdp/cdp_activation/cdp_data_export/).

 ### Data customization

-​You can customize Content and Product data exported to [[= product_name_cdp =]] and you can control what Field Type information you want to export.
+​You can customize Content and Product data exported to [[= product_name_cdp =]] and control what Field Type information you want to export.
 With [[= product_name_cdp =]] you can export Field Types and Field Type values.
 They are exported with metadata, for example, ID, Field Definition name, type, value.

 For more information, see [data customization](https://doc.ibexa.co/en/latest/cdp/cdp_data_customization/#data-customization) documentation in Developer Documentation.